MicrosoftDocs/win32/desktop-src/Msi/ice15.md

 ---
-Description: 'ICE15 validates that content type and extension references in the MIME and Extension tables are reciprocal.
-The MIME table must reference a content type to an extension that the Extension table references back to the same content type.' ms.assetid: '8a38c8d2-324d-4de9-932b-d188ff5ccbaf'
+Description: ICE15 validates that content type and extension references in the MIME and Extension tables are reciprocal.
+The MIME table must reference a content type to an extension that the Extension table references back to the same content type. ms.assetid: 8a38c8d2-324d-4de9-932b-d188ff5ccbaf
 title: ICE15
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE15